0jscsshtml/brickscodes/README.md

 * Limit total entries return.
 * Support filter by date.
 * Support pagination for default table.
-* Support advance table with export, pagination, column reorder, responsive.
+* Supports advanced tables with features like export, pagination, column reordering, and responsiveness.
+Assets are loaded only when these features are enabled. (https://datatables.net/manual/index)
 ## Enhance Native Bricks Elements
 ###### Slider Nested
 * Support Splide Extension UrlHashNavigation, AutoScroll, Intersection.
 Extension assets only load if enabled.